 Q: What length of program is best?

 A: We offer a variety of program lengths and formats to meet the needs of all of our students.
-For the most immersion experience and a truly global education in Europe, Asia and North America, the GLOBE program offers a junior year abroad option.
+For the most immersion experience and a truly global education in Europe, Asia and North America, the GLOBE® program includes the spring semester of junior year and fall semester of senior year abroad.
 Semester and summer exchanges are very popular and many students find it just the right amount of time away.
 Our international internship program provides the opportunity to gain practical work experience in an international setting.
 Our short-term immersions are great options for students who may have a summer internship and still want to study abroad and those interested in visiting companies and gaining a comparative perspective on how business is conducted in the U.S. and another key region.

 Q: What do I do if there's an emergency situation?

-A: In case of emergency, notify the student's Kenan-Flagler study abroad advisor.
-If it is after regular business hours, contact the UNC Department of Public Safety at 919-962-8100 and explain that your son or daughter is studying abroad.
+A: In case of emergency, contact the UNC Department of Public Safety (DPS) at +1.919.962.8100 and explain that your son or daughter is studying abroad.
 They have a procedure in place for reaching relevant staff.
+Please also notify the student's Kenan-Flagler study abroad advisor at +1.919.962.0339 after DPS has been notified.